Welcome to the First Christian Church of Davenport (Disciples of Christ)

 Please join us!

-We are EAST of Brady Street and SOUTH of Locust Street.
+We are EAST of Division Street and West of Marquette. right behind the Marcos pizza.

 Do you need a ride to church?

 Please contact Jim Perreault at 563-320-1847 to schedule a ride on our church bus.

 Please call or email us.
 563-322-0929 or email@example.com